jason-rumengan/qut-js-api/README.md

   }
   ```

+First, install the dependencies using `npm install` on your terminal.
+You only need to do this once.
-You can run `npm start` to start the server.
+You can then run `npm start` to start the server.
-Please follow the instructions shown on [the npm documentation](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) to install Node.js and npm.
+Please follow the instructions shown on [the Node.js download page](https://nodejs.org/en/download/) to install Node.js and npm.

-We will be using [the Postman API platform](https://www.postman.com) to test our API.
+We will be using [the Postman API platform](https://www.postman.com/downloads/) to test our API.
 Please follow the instructions shown on their website to install Postman and begin testing.

 ## What We'll Do